-- 1. The student is initially only approved for the accommodation of the ESA. - The Director of Student Accessibility Services will then determine if the student's preferred animal is appropriate for residence hall living and/or if the student's current on-campus residence is appropriate for the preferred animal. - 3.
-The student will meet with The Director of Student Accessibility Services to review the "Owner Responsibilities" document.
+- 1. The student is initially only approved to for the accommodation of the ESA. - Disability Resources staff will then determine if the student's preferred animal is appropriate for residence hall living and/or if the student's current on-campus residence is appropriate for the preferred animal. - 3.
+The student will meet with Disability Resources staff to review the "Owner Responsibilities" document. - 4.
+If the student's preferred animal is approved, the student will then provide Disability Resources with updated veterinary documentation (including Cert. of Health) depending upon the type of animal (go to step 6).

-- 4. If the student's preferred animal is approved, the student will then provide Student Accessibility Services with updated veterinary documentation (including Certificate of Health) depending upon the type of animal (go to step 6). - 5.
-If the student's preferred animal is not approved, the student will have the opportunity to choose a different animal or appeal the decision (go to step 2). - 6.
-The Director of Student Accessibility Services will verify the student's roommate(s) (if applicable) is/are willing and able to live with the animal in question. - 7.
-Should there be any issue with the roommate(s) living with the animal, the Director of Student Accessibility will work with Residence Life staff to make any necessary housing changes. - 8.
-The Director of Student Accessibility services and the student will then set a date for the animal to be brought to campus. - 9.
-The student will be provided with a Residence Hall Accommodation Memo outlining the student's approval for an ESA. - 10.
-The offices of Residence Life, Campus Police, and Facilities/Maintenance will be notified of the approval of the emotional support animal.
+- 5. If the student's preferred animal is not approved, the student will have the opportunity to choose a different animal or appeal the decision (go to step 2). - 6.
+Disability Resources will verify the student's roommate(s) (if applicable) is/are willing and able to live with the animal in question. - 7.
+Should there be any issue with the roommate(s) living with the animal, Disability Resources will work with Residence Life staff to make any necessary housing changes. - 8.
+The Director of Learning & Disability Resources and the student will then set a date for the animal to be brought to campus. - 9.
+The student and Residence Life staff will be provided a Residence Hall Accommodation Memo outlining the student's approval for an ESA.
+Residence Life staff will be advised of the on-campus date via email. - 10.
+The offices of Residence Life, Campus Police, and Facilities/Maintenance will be notified of the existence of the animal.